Download the completed Max/MSP/Jitter patch and VDMX project file for this tutorial.

 Since this may also only be one part of a show, often it's necessary or at least desirable for a VJ to be able to run everything from movie playback to output within VDMX without having to switch between applications while performing.
 This is made possible by loading the additional custom code either directly as an extension to VDMX, for example as a Quartz Composer composition, or by running it as a patch in a separate application that can communicate video and data feeds between programs using open protocols such as Syphon and OSC messages.

-For this set of video tutorials we'll be taking a look at how to use one of our favorite visual programming languages, Cycling74's Max/MSP/Jitter which has been around for over 20 years as the tool of choice for creative coders experimenting with sound and video.
+For this set of video tutorials we'll be taking a look at how to use one of our favorite visual programming languages, Cycling74's Max/MSP/Jitter which has been around for over 20 years as one of the most popular toolsfor creative coders experimenting with sound and video.

 Part 1 - Setting up a FX Send to Jitter that returns to VDMX over Syphon